To what extent did the February 2021 Texas winter storm blackouts disproportionately affect low-income communities in the Houston metropolitan area?

 Background

 Climate change is increasing the frequency and intensity of extreme weather events, with devastating impacts on infrastructure and communities.
 In February 2021, Texas experienced a major power crisis resulting from three severe winter storms that swept across the United States between February 10-20, leaving millions without power for days in freezing temperatures1.
+The storm brought record-breaking cold and extreme weather conditions that overwhelmed the state’s power infrastructure.
+As temperatures decreased, demand for electricity surged while nearly half the grid’s generating capacity failed 2.

 OpenStreetMap highway data for Texas, accessed via Geofabrik’s download site, was used to retrieve a shapefile of all highways in Texas, and a Geopackage (.gpkg file) was prepared containing only the subset of roads that intersect the Houston metropolitan area.